awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuring-logging.md

 ## Using LogStream or LogWriter<a name="jdbc20-logstream-option"></a>

-Only enable logging long enough to capture an issue\.
+Only turn on logging long enough to capture an issue\.
 Logging decreases performance and can consume a large quantity of disk space\.

-Set the LogLevel key in your connection URL to enable logging and specify the amount of detail sent to the LogStream or LogWriter specified in the DriverManager\.
+Set the LogLevel key in your connection URL to turn on logging and specify the amount of detail sent to the LogStream or LogWriter specified in the DriverManager\.

-**To enable logging that uses the LogStream or LogWriter:**
+**To turn on logging that uses the LogStream or LogWriter:**

 1. To configure the driver to log general information that describes the progress of the driver, set the LogLevel property to 1 or INFO\.

 1. To make sure that the new settings take effect, restart your JDBC application and reconnect to the server\.

-**To disable logging that uses the LogStream or LogWriter:**
+**To turn off logging that uses the LogStream or LogWriter:**

 1. Remove the LogLevel property from the connection URL\.